10 Ways To Plan A Sustainable Maine Meeting

 National Governor’s Association, Ian Wagreich Photography

 Finally, data is indispensable.
-If hosting environmentally-forward events and conferences is important to you and your business to continue to build, we encourage you to measure the environmental impact of your meeting and report the results.
-Use metrics to track the energy use you saved by using the initiatives above.
+If hosting environmentally-forward events and conferences is important to you, we encourage you to measure the environmental impact of your meeting and report the results.
 Measure how much waste was composted and recycled instead of sent to a landfill.
-Go over the transportation emissions saved by walking, biking, or using public transport.
+Use metrics to track the energy use you saved by using the initiatives above and selecting a state, like Maine, that prioritizes sustainability.

 If you’re interested in diving deeper into the world of sustainable event practices and not sure where to start,